Whatcom Pass Tapto Lakes North Cascades National Park

 Mount Challenger, North Cascades National Park #61740

 Several weeks ago I was finally able to make a return visit to Whatcom Pass and Tapto Lakes.
-In the heart of North Cascades National Park, Whatcom Pass is quintessential North Cascades wilderness.
+In the heart of North Cascades National Park, Whatcom Pass is the quintessential North Cascades wilderness.
 It rises out of deep untouched forest valleys to jaw-dropping views of rugged glacier-clad peaks.
 From Part 1

 Exploring Tapto Lakes Basin